 - “For more information about chronic pain, visit www.uspainfoundation.org.”

 We have created these materials to ensure that you have the resources needed to tell your story:

 Questions to think about:

-Email questions to email@example.com or firstname.lastname@example.org.
-Please share your op-eds and letters to the editor with U.S. Pain so that we can celebrate your achievements with you.
-Submit published write-ups by filling out the Publication Submission form.
+Please share your published op-eds and letters to the editor with U.S. Pain so that we can celebrate your achievements with you.
+Email the link or a picture of the publication to firstname.lastname@example.org.